jsmatias/AIOD-rest-api/alembic/README.md

 ```commandline
 docker run -v $(pwd)/alembic:/alembic:ro  -v $(pwd)/src:/app -it --network aiod_default  aiod-migration
 ```
-Make sure that the specifid `--network` is the docker network that has the `sqlserver` container.
+Make sure that the specified `--network` is the docker network that has the `sqlserver` container.
 The alembic directory is mounted to ensure the latest migrations are available, the src directory is mounted so the migration scripts can use defined classes and variable from the project.